msayson/msayson.github.io/_posts/2019-05-27-financial-checklist-moving-to-us.markdown

 It's very difficult to open new bank and investment accounts in Canada once you've moved to the US and are no longer a Canadian resident, so I'd suggest making any account changes before moving.

 For example, a year after moving, I really wished that I'd moved my investments to lower-cost providers.
-I transferred my taxable investments to low-cost index funds in my US Vanguard account without issues, but the RRSP was more difficult, since most banks wouldn't open new accounts for non-residents.
+I transferred my taxable investments to low-cost index funds in my US Vanguard account without issues, but the RRSP was more difficult, since most banks won't open new accounts for non-residents.
 I eventually managed to transfer the RRSP funds from RBC to Questrade, but it took several weeks and multiple phone calls to complete, while it could have taken just a couple of days if I'd made the changes before I'd moved.

 Note that I am not a financial professional, and you should talk to someone who is, and who is also familiar with cross-border issues before making major financial decisions.